-We are keen to engage with those who are interested in developing new businesses and social and micro-enterprises to promote health and well-being in Thurrock so that we can better understand what we need to do to foster improvement and innovation in services.
+We are keen to engage with those who are interested in developing new businesses and social and micro-enterprises to promote health and well-being in Thurrock so that we can better understand what we need to do to foster improvement and innovative services.

 So, rather than providing just facts and figures about demand and supply of services and the pressure on public resources, this document aims to give providers a sense of the direction we expect services will take.
-In addition to sharing with you and involving you in setting the detailed commissioning strategies that will follow, we will refresh information about supply and demand so that it reflects as accurately as possible the changes we expect to see in Thurrock.
+In addition to sharing with you and involving you in setting the detailed commissioning strategies that will follow, we will refresh information about supply and demand so that information reflects as accurately as possible the changes we expect to see in Thurrock.

-The last section of this document raises questions about how we can most effectively strengthen our communities, invest in preventative services, equipment and telecare, ensure choice and control for service users and carers and get the best out of the health and social care workforce.
-We hope you will participate in the dialogue about these issues and work with us to improve the health and well being of our citizens and communities
+The last section of this document describes our plans for strengthening our communities, investing in preventative services, equipment and telecare, and getting the best out of the health and social care workforce.